At Jump Start we believe that all children and young people deserve the chance to reach their potential.

 Tania joined Jump Start in 2018 and she brings a wealth of experience and expertise to the team.
 She is our School’s Lead, providing guidance and support to our team in Specialist schools, and creating working relationships with management within schools.
 She is responsible for developing care pathways and policies within our service.

-Her caseload has been varied and extensive, including children with cerebral palsy, neurodegnerative genetic conditions, ASD, ADHD, global development delay, DCD and traumatic brain injury, mild to severe physical disability, hemiplegia, learning disability, sensory processing issues, and Downs Syndrome.
+Her caseload has been varied and extensive, including children with cerebral palsy, neurodegenerative genetic conditions, ASD, ADHD, global development delay, DCD, traumatic brain injury, mild to severe physical disability, hemiplegia, learning disability, sensory processing issues, and Downs Syndrome.

 Tania is a passionate and dedicated team player and is keen to develop Jump Start’s links and service delivery to Specialist schools.

-Tania has completed her Sensory Integration Level 2, and has attended the Sensory Attachment Intervention Level 1 for Therapists.
+Tania has completed her Sensory Integration Level 3, has attended the Sensory Attachment Intervention Level 1 for Therapists and completed DMM training (Dynamic-Maturational Model) of attachment and adoption at the Tavistock.

 Contact Tania on firstname.lastname@example.org